 Root ball sizes for naturalized plantings will be approved by The City of Calgary Parks on a site-by-site basis.

 Provide root ball depth as follows:

-Root Ball Diameter Root Ball Depth 600mm (2'0") or less minimum 450mm single wrap
+Root Ball Diameter Root Ball Depth 600mm (2'0") or less minimum 450mm up to 600mm (2'0") 142g (5oz.) hessian burlap, single wrap

 Wrap root balls according to the following schedule: